accordproject/ergo/CONTRIBUTING.md

 Before you submit your pull request consider the following guidelines:

 * Ensure there is an open [Issue][github-issues] for what you will be working on.
 If there is not, open one up by going through [these guidelines][contribute.submit].
-* Search [GitHub][pulls] for an open or closed Pull Request that relates to your submission.
+* Search for an open or closed [Pull Request][pulls] that relates to your submission.
 You don't want to duplicate effort.
 * Create the [development environment][developers.setup]
 * Make your changes in a new git branch: ergo